ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_phase3_07.md

 ## Current Status

-Phase 3 is progressing well, with significant achievements in documentation, platform integrations, analysis tools integration, and advanced features.
+Phase 3 is progressing well, with significant achievements in documentation, platform integrations, analysis tools integration, performance optimization, and advanced features.
 All high-priority documentation tasks have been completed, including the creation of comprehensive guides for data transformation, database operations, data modeling, API layer, and Jupyter notebook integration.
-Interactive tutorials for session management, data source connectors, data transformation, database operations, and API usage have been created, providing users with step-by-step examples.
+Interactive tutorials for session management, data source connectors, data transformation, database operations, API usage, and data visualization have been created, providing users with step-by-step examples.
 Developer documentation has been enhanced with a comprehensive architecture overview, detailed contribution guidelines, and a code style guide.

 All platform integrations have been successfully implemented, including NC3Rs EDA tool, PubMed, and ISA Tools integrations.
 Documentation for PubMed API usage and ISA Tools ontology usage has been created, providing users with detailed information on how to use these integrations effectively.